Eden man charged with robbing and beating wheelchair-bound man with ball bat

 Michael Lee Muncy Jr., 34, of 3268 Price Road, allegedly entered the residence of 60-year-old Ronald Scott at 115 Entrance Court here at around 9:15 a.m. on Tuesday and began beating Scott with a bat, knocking Scott out of his wheelchair, the release said.

-Once Scott was on the ground, the assailant struck Scott two more times with the bat before removing a fanny pack from Scott's waist, which contained the man's cash, medication, credit, debit and EBT cards.
+Once Scott was on the ground, the assailant struck Scott two more times with the bat before removing a fanny pack from Scott's waist, which contained the man's cash, medication, credit, debit and EBT cards, according to the sheriff's office.

 Next, Muncy walked to his car in Scott's driveway, shouting, "If you call the cops, I will kill you!''